SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* section break's have broke - they look wrong in the html editor

 * revisit recipes following idempotent recipes changes. create/import? create generates new ids(?) find different way to disable sync

 * follow up with ContentApiPrefix config